DAnuraag/Dhakshin/README.md

 > realistically reach and plan routes that go mostly **with** the waves and currents, rather than
 > assuming free movement in any direction.

-### 5.2 The Argo Float — the deep-ocean profiler
+### 5.2 The Gambhira — the deep-ocean profiler

-The Argo Float is a small, autonomous, vertically profiling robot, typically a cylindrical pressure hull one to two metres tall carrying sensors at the top and a **buoyancy engine**.
+The Gambhira is a small, autonomous, vertically profiling robot, typically a cylindrical pressure hull one to two metres tall carrying sensors at the top and a **buoyancy engine**.
 It cannot propel itself horizontally; instead it changes its buoyancy to rise or sink, and the ocean's currents carry it horizontally between profiles.